Bleeding a new brake master cylinder is necessary to remove any air that is in the unit.

 What is Bench Bleeding?

-Bench bleeding is removing all the air outside the vehicle before installing it.
+Bench bleeding is removing all the air from the master cylinder outside the vehicle before installing it.

-Once done bleed each brake to be sure the entire system has no air in the lines.
+Once done, bleed each brake should also be bled to be sure the entire system has no air in the lines.

 Items Needed To Bench Bleed a Master Cylinder

 - Master Cylinder Bleeder Kit

 - Correct Brake Fluid

 - Vise or way to hold the cylinder

 A master cylinder brake bleeder kit will be needed for the job done.

 Usually, a new master cylinder will come with a small kit; if not, they are low-cost items.